thefrostyausty/CP-TakeItOrLeaveIt/README.md

 **As a 'Signed In' User**
 - Log in
-- Create a profile which requires:
-    1. Email
-    2. Username
-    3. Password
-- Create 'Takes' or posts which requires:
+- Create an Event which requires:
     1. An Image
     2. Title of moment
-    3. Brief 'take' or opinion of the moment
+    3. Brief description of the moment
+- Create 'Takes' or posts which requires:
+    1. An opinion text on said 'Event'
-- Leave a like or dislike on a 'take' or post
+- Leave a like or dislike on a 'take' or post(V2)
 - Create comments on other users 'takes' or posts
 - Edit a specific post made
 - Delete a specific post made